Kaveri delta coal-bed methane project: Projects

-mini-refinery's expansion by 8 million tonnes per year at a cost of Rs.7257 crores.
+mini-refinery expansion by 8 million tonnes per year at a cost of Rs.7257 crores.
 The joint venture formed for the purpose would take over the existing assets and liabilities of MRL's facilities at Panangudi.

 The DFR for the expansion project, prepared by an international consultant, is presently under evaluation.

 On the proposed LNG terminal at Ennore, Mr.Mohan said the Centre had no plans to develop any `marketing plan' to market the LNG imports as importers could choose their own customers.

 However, if the importers of LNG were interested, they could tie up with the Gas Authority of India Limited (GAIL) for marketing the gas.

 Further, the proposal to put in place a "suitable regulatory framework" for the natural gas/LNG sector in the Country was currently being examined by the Ministry of Petroleum and Natural Gas, Mr. Mohan said.

 Regarding projects for tapping methane from the lignite bed at Mannargudi, the Centre has initiated action through the Directorate General of Hydrocarbons (DGH) to collect methane- related date from there.

 The job has been entrusted to the Mineral Exploration Corporation Limited (MECL), a GOI agency, to drill a new well at a favourable geological location in Mannargudi area.
 The ONGC was also continuing its exploration in the Cauvery Basin and in Ramanathapuram area.

 As a result of the exploration, ONGC has been able to establish "production of oil @ 0.375 million tonnes per year and gas production @ 0.4 million cubic metres per day as on 1.1.2000", he said, quoting Ministerial figures.

 While the Chennai-Tiruchi-Madurai petro-product pipeline at a cost of Rs.538.70 crores was scheduled to be completed by 31 July 2001, Mr. Mohan said the feasibility of implementing the project was being re-examined in view of the new upcoming Cuddalore Refinery.
 The product availability from Cuddalore Refinery would also be required to be taken into account.